How Long Does Charred Wood (Shou Sugi Ban) Last?

 Surface charred wood (also known as Shou Sugi Ban) has become an international sensation.
 However all charred timber is not created equal.

-Surface charred wood - an ancient Japanese technique known as Shou Sugi Ban - has become an international sensation with articles in the New York Times and our overflowing social media feeds; taking things to a fever pitch.
+Surface charred wood – an ancient Japanese technique known as Shou Sugi Ban has become an international sensation – with recent articles in the New York Times taking things to a fever pitch.

-However, not all charred timber is created equal.
-In the rush to char wood, it is safe to say shortcuts have been taken and there are misunderstandings about charred timber, in particular regarding its lifespan.
+However all charred timber is not created equal.
+In the rush to char wood, it is safe to assume there have been some shortcuts taken, and misunderstandings about charred timber and its lifespan.

-Abodo’s Vulcan timber is a perfect substrate for charring.
-It’s a softer naturally durable timber, without the knots found in Japanese Sugi.
-It also carries Forest Stewardship Council® (FSC®) certification for sustainability.
+Abodo’s Vulcan timber is a perfect substrate for charring, a softer naturally durable timber, without the knots found in Japanese Sugi.
+It also carries Forest Stewardship Council (FSC®) certification for sustainability.

 So, how long will a properly charred timber last, when exposed to the full ravages of weather?
 It is most certain that it will outlast all black semi transparent oils and stains.
 But the truth is no-one really knows.